 Have you ever wondered what the true meaning of the term Karma means?
 Probably you have come across the word and never bothered to probe deeper.
-Karma is among the crucial Buddhism concepts.
-Its roots can be traced back within the Indian culture and traditions.
-Its true meaning is based on the rewards of evil and good behaviors and thoughts.

-Karma is therefore a more complex concept than many of us think of it.
+Karma is, therefore, a more complex concept than many of us think of it.
 Sometimes our behaviors and thoughts are influenced by changing lifestyles.

 Knowing your Karma

 Good Karma and bad Karma are both rooted in the individual’s mind.
 The cause of good karma starts with noble intentions, while bad karma is the result of unwholesome thoughts that emerge from an undisciplined mind.
 To truly understand how Karma works, it’s important to become aware of your thoughts and possible consequences before taking any action.

 Having a deeper understanding of what it means can help you make mindful decisions that allow you to increase your good and decrease your bad karma.
 Additionally, questioning yourself about your motivation behind every action will provide insight into whether or not you should proceed with it.

 Karma is also affected by intentionality—if a person intends to do something negative, but their actions unintentionally result in a positive outcome, then they receive good Karma for that action.
 Conversely, if someone tries to do something good, but their actions end up having a negative outcome, then they reap the bad Karma for the deed.
 Understanding this provides further incentive for people to be mindful of their thinking and behavior.